-The first edition of the International Tournament between universities on sustainable mobility will take place in the months of March to April.
-The university will participate in this tournament thanks to its participation in the U·MOB network, it is a project funded by the European LIFE program, it aims to create a network of universities committed to sustainability.
+The first edition of the International Tournament between Universities on Sustainable Mobility will take place between 20 September and 13 November.
+European universities will participate in this tournament thanks to being part of the U·MOB LIFE network, a project funded by the LIFE programme and aimed to create a network of universities committed to sustainable mobility.

-To participate, you only need to download the “MUV” application that converts mobility into a sport.
-The competition will officially begin at the beginning of February and will last a few weeks.
+To participate, you only need to download the MUV application that turns mobility into a sport.
+The competition will officially start on 20 September and will run for 8 weeks.

-Previously the Sustainable City Cup was held with sixteen European cities all very different from each other and specifically interesting for mobility trends and systems.
-It had an impact on the reduction of CO2 as well as it was reduced by 32% in general and 52% in the university community.
+Previously, the Sustainable City Cup was held with sixteen European cities, all very different from each other and specifically interesting for mobility trends and systems.
+It had a significant impact on CO2 reduction, reducing it by 32% overall and by 52% in the university community.

-The UMOB-MUV tournament intends to improve urban mobility through an innovative approach that encourages citizens to move in a more sustainable way with a fun game, enriches the relationship between the university and its educational community through values shared, and facilitates in the end the development of new and more effective sustainable mobility policies.
-With this initiative, the university reaffirms its commitment to sustainability, the environment, and CO2 reduction.
-With the intention of turning the campus into an area of 0 emissions, value awareness methods and changing habits towards more sustainable ones.
+The U·MOB-MUV tournament intends to improve urban mobility through an innovative approach that encourages citizens to move in a more sustainable way using a fun game.
+This will enrich the relationship and collaboration between the university and its educational community through values shared, and facilitate the development of new and more effective sustainable mobility policies.
+With this initiative, the university reaffirms its commitment to sustainability, protection of the environment, and CO2 reduction; with the intention of turning the campus into an area of 0 emissions, value awareness methods and changing habits towards more sustainable ones.